petrmoravek6/GameViewer/README.md

 Repository of the semestral work and homework of TJV subject.

-**SEMESTRAL WORK** can be found in the master branch wheras other smaller pieces of homework can be found at separate branches.
+**SEMESTRAL WORK** can be found in the **semestral** branch wheras other smaller pieces of homework can be found at separate branches.